 Finally, around 10pm the day after the accident, after Isabel paid for a private ambulance (don’t worry, she was reimbursed), I was transferred to the next hospital.
 As I was leaving the public hospital, one of the doctors informed me that the driver of the taxi had been badly injured but was being kept alive.

 Upon arrival at Clínica São Vicente, I was immediately met by my surgeon, Vincenzo Giordano.
 Blood and x-rays were taken.
 A chest x-ray unveiled a broken right clavicle, which made sense, because it did feel like I had a knife stuck in my shoulder.
-Both fractures on my arms were set as they were and did not require surgery, so the surgeon thought it would be best to cut the cast off on my left arm and just put me in a sling.
+Both fractures on my arms were set as they were and did not require surgery, so the surgeon thought it would be best to cut the cast off on my right arm and just put me in a sling.

 For those of you keeping track, that’s a shattered pelvis, a broken right elbow and a fractured left shoulder.
 I was running out of working limbs!
 Of course, all was fixable by surgery, rest and time, and helped by generous quantities of painkillers.